ArtyomPanfutov/MotospeedCK62-Key-Remap-Config/README.md

 When I was creating these mappings I tried to copy Vim shortcuts(at least to achieve similarity) that's why arrow keys for example mapped to hjkl.

-I'm trying to keep mappings in sync for both applications but there are might be a bit different.
+I'm trying to keep mappings in sync for both applications but thery are might be a bit different.